cryptosheep/mattata/README.md

 Notice: mattata has now resumed development, as of 1st May 2020.
 For more information, head on over to our [development group](https://telegram.me/mattataDev) on [Telegram](https://telegram.org), or alternatively our [Discord](https://discord.gg/KHQuXaZ).

-mattata is a powerful, plugin-based Telegram bot similar to [topkecleon's](https://github.com/topkecleon/otouto). mattata boasts many nifty features such as a fully-fledged administration plugin, AI (native Cleverbot implementation, which utilises my [mattata-ai](https://github.com/wrxck/mattata-ai) library) and much more.
+mattata is a powerful, plugin-based Telegram bot similar to [topkecleon's](https://github.com/topkecleon/otouto), with administrative abilities and so much more.

+The licensing situation is currently [under investigation](https://github.com/topkecleon/otouto/issues/123), but **don't panic**, it'll get resolved cleanly.

 ![Setup](https://raw.githubusercontent.com/wrxck/mattata/master/assets/setup.png)